pipecedeno/cell_division_timing_shapes_the_morphology_and_size_of_nascent_multicellular_organisms/Code/simulation_code/README.md

 Notes: both matlab codes need have their input parameters in the first lines of the code.
 For the overlap acumulation code only 100 networks were created instead of 500.

 ### Supplementary Figure 4:

+The code used to generate the results is the following:

+test_network_diam_normalization.ipynb

+The value of the linear regression obtained here is what was used in the for the normalization, even though an R code was used to generate the plots.

 ### Supplementary figure 5: Network growth with fragmentation tracking only one cluster after fragmentation